Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

-Even if $p = O (n)$, the variance is still of the parametric $1 / n$ rate.
-To show that $\hat{\tau}_{\adj, 2}$ can actually improve efficiency when $p = O (n)$, however, a more careful analysis needs to be conducted, which we defer to Section \ref{sec:main results}.
-But intuitively, the fact that $\hat{\IIFF}_{\unadj, 2, 2}$ is an estimator of an $L_{2} (\bbP)$-projection of $\frac{t}{\pi_{1}} y$ provides enough hint at the possibility of gaining efficiency by adjusting for covariates with dimension $p$ even close to $n$.
-The above fact has been known for quite a while \citep{robins2016technical} and was pointed out explicitly in more recent works \cite{liu2020nearly, liu2020rejoinder, liu2023hoif, liu2024assumption}.
-We hope that this short review brings HOIF to the attention of those who are interested in covariate adjustment in RCTs.
+Even if $p = O (n)$, the variance maintains the parametric $1 / n$ rate.
+However, demonstrating that $\hat{\tau}_{\adj, 2}$ actually improves efficiency for $p = O (n)$ requires more careful analysis, deferred to Section \ref{sec:main results}.
+Intuitively, since $\widehat{\IIFF}_{\unadj, 2, 2}$ estimates a $L_{2} (\bbP)$-projection of $\frac{t}{\pi_{1}} y$, efficiency gains are possible even when $p$ is close to $n$.
+This fact has been known and explicitly noted in \citet{liu2020nearly, liu2023hoif}.
+We hope that this review stimulates more interest in the HOIF theory by those developing statistical methods on randomized experiments.

-\begin{remark} We briefly comment on the differences between $\hat{\IIFF}_{\unadj, 2, 2}$ and the estimators proposed in \cite{liu2020nearly, liu2020rejoinder, liu2023hoif} by one of the authors of this article and colleagues.
-The original proposal considers the ``more difficult'' observational studies where the propensity score is unknown.
-To protect against potential model misspecification, they use the following quantity instead of $\frac{H_{i, j}}{\pi_{1}}$: